 Neck Pain treatment, causes, help - An MSK Therapy perspective

-As a Musculoskeletal and soft-tissue therapist, one of the most common complaints the author sees in the clinic environment is neck-related pain.
+One of the most common complaints the author sees in the clinic environment is consumers seeking neck pain treatment and related issues.
 Such pain may also include shoulder pain, upper backache and even headaches (tension or migraine).
 The author has been treating within the musculoskeletal / MSK field for nearly fifteen years and has seen a gradual increase in the number of people experiencing such problems.
-Consumer's seeking treatment for unresolved neck injuries and chronic pain are all too common.
+Consumer's seeking treatment for unresolved neck injuries and chronic pain are all too common, (see the article on Chronic Pain for further details on aspects of such conditions and treatment).
 Such consumers often require a slightly different approach, yet results can be very positive, even for very long-standing problems.
-Many musculoskeletal type injuries can often occur for one or a combination of reasons, such as lack of use, misuse, overuse or abuse (as noted by the Osteopath, Leon Chaitow).
+Many musculoskeletal type injuries can often occur for one or a combination of reasons, such as lack of use, misuse, overuse or abuse (as noted by the late Osteopath, Leon Chaitow).

 However, modern-day life and habitual behaviours (habits), what we do, and how we use our bodies plays a huge part.
 The advent of smart devices and the amount of time spent using such devices can certainly place a great deal of additional strain on the musculoskeletal system.
 Terms such as "Text Neck", have become a popular way to describe the resulting neck-related conditions/symptoms associated with the modern way of life.
 It also worthy of note that "stress" can have a significant impact on the musculoskeletal system and result in a combination of neck, shoulder and even tension or migraine-type headaches.
 Further details about the human stress response, what happens, the impacts on the body and techniques to help manage stress can found in the three articles about the topic.
 Please follow the link to read the first article on stress Stress, the Individual, Wellbeing, Performance and the Workplace (Part One).

 Sitting for long periods requires the body to hold specific joint structures against the forces of gravity and in a set position.
 Specific muscles perform a stabilising function during any given movement.
 However, when maintaining a fixed position, all muscles involved in holding that position will be providing a stabilising role and isometrically contracting.
 In effect, prolonged isometric contractions do not give muscles or tissues a break, unlike when one moves.
 Just imagine trying to hold a feather at arm's length and without any form of support?
 Regular movement is also critical for veinous and lymphatic circulation of nutrients and waste products around the body.
 The flow is achieved via muscles contracting and relaxing, which is very different from prolonged isometric contractions.
 The foam roller article has more of an explanation about how muscle actions squeeze fluid through the veinous and lymphatic systems.
 Excessively prolonged isometric muscles contractions are generally not a normal thing for the body to be doing, and the tissues adapt accordingly.
 As tissues start to fatigue, head carriage changes and other tissues and structures are affected.
-The human body then has to adjust to the new demands placed on it, which frequently can result in pain, discomfort and reduced mobility.
-The article about Tissue Adaption - An MSK Therapy perspective has a more detailed explanation of adaptive changes.
+The human body then has to adjust to the new demands placed on it.
+Such changes can result in pain, discomfort and reduced mobility and myofascial trigger points (MTrP)'s.
+For a more detailed explanation of adaptive changes (see related articles - Tissue Adaptation).
 Hence, the reader might see some reasons that pain can become chronic, and as a musculoskeletal professional, the author sees such issues all too commonly.

 Neck pain treatment and self-help

 One can apply basic principles of risk management to help identify and help limit the occurrence of neck pain or other such musculoskeletal related conditions.
 There can be a considerable number of factors or variables concerning musculoskeletal conditions, and there is no difference with neck pain.
 Over the years, the author has developed a great deal of understanding about the types of things (factors) that can play a part in pain onset.
 In some, cases, there is an apparent either direct or indirect injury mechanism, and in other cases, there is not.
-By indirect, the author means some form of historical injury, adaption or combination of such factors which results in biomechanical changes elsewhere within the body.
-Such changes can over time have an impact on other areas of the body (biotensegrity), and in some cases, it may take years before the consumer/patient notices any pain or symptoms with the neck or elsewhere.
+By indirect, the author means some form of historical injury, adaptation (see related articles - Tissue Adaptation) or combination of such factors which results in biomechanical changes elsewhere within the body.
+Such changes can over time have an impact on other areas of the body, and in some cases, it may take years before the consumer notices any pain or symptoms with the neck or elsewhere.
 Typically, active people, in particular, tend to pick up on small and noticeable changes earlier on, especially elite level athletes.
 Active people use their bodies a lot, and so problems can tend to become apparent much sooner, but equally many such people have a high level of self-body awareness.

-Resolving neck pain can sometimes be challenging, especially when chronic (over six months), due to a large number of tissue adaptions that can occur over such a time.
+Resolving neck pain can sometimes be challenging, especially when chronic (over six months), due to a large number of tissue adaptations that can occur over such a time.
 Equally, it can be challenging to resolve neck-related pain or other musculoskeletal issues if one cannot identify the probable cause "irritant" factor.
 One cannot manage risk if one does not know what the risk is, and there can be a vast number of variables at play.
-A relatively common reason for neck and back pain (see back pain article - Lower Back Pain treatment, causes, help - An MSK Therapy perspective) can relate to an incorrect work setup, which is likely to lead to quicker muscle fatigue.
+A relatively common reason for neck and back pain (see the related articles - back pain) can relate to an incorrect work setup, which is likely to lead to quicker muscle fatigue.
 One can create a simple and ergonomic computer setup with little cost or effort.
 An ergonomic computer setup should help, though one should still take breaks and other measures.
-See the article on creating an ergonomic home working computer setup.
+See related articles and setting up ergonomic computer setup.

 Identify possible irritant factors/variables:

-Habitual behaviours, Work setup (see working from home ergonomic computer setup guide), Hobbies, Interests etc. Keeping a diary of when symptoms are worse and related activities can help narrow down variables to control.
+Habitual behaviours, Work setup, Hobbies, Interests etc. Keeping a diary of when symptoms are worse and related activities can help narrow down variables to control.
 Diaries do not necessarily have to take a written form, and most mobile phones can record verbal notes.
 The "detective" work that a diary produces can be invaluable in identifying seemingly trivial and possible irritant factors.
-There is a higher probability of pain affecting the neck becoming chronic if the healing process is continually interrupted due to further irritation/injury.
+There is a higher probability of pain affecting the neck becoming chronic if the healing process is continually interrupted due to further irritation/injury (see related articles - Tissue Healing and scars)

 One can then list the identified possible irritant factors/variables in order of most probable to least.